EoghyUnscripted/100-Days-Of-Code-Python/Level 3 - Advanced/Day 52 - Instagram Follower Bot/README.md

 ### Comments

+June 18, 2022

+      Still unable to test program or move forward due to the inability to log in or create a new account to use for the test.
+As I do not want my primary account to be banned, I am chosing to forego this project.

 June 17, 2022

       Due to Instagram locking me out from logging in more than a few times in a row to test, I am unable to continue to test the program.